Founder & Chairman

 Founder & Chief Executive Officer

-Previously, Srinivasan co-founded the company in 2001, and served as Kaleidescape’s COO and EVP.
-Prior to that, he was vice president of marketing and worldwide sales development at Mirapoint.
-Prior to that he was the director of enterprise marketing at NetApp during the period when annual revenue grew from $2 million to more than $200 million.
-Srinivasan began his career at Sun Microsystems, leading product marketing for the company’s file server products.
+Previously, Srinivasan served as vice president of marketing and worldwide sales development at Mirapoint, Inc. Prior to that, he was the director of enterprise marketing at NetApp, Inc. during the period when annual revenue grew from $2 million to more than $200 million.
+Srinivasan began his career at Sun Microsystems, Inc., leading product marketing for the company’s file server products.

 Srinivasan holds a master’s degree in management from the Sloan School of Management at the Massachusetts Institute of Technology, and a master’s degree in operations research, also from MIT.
 He earned his bachelor’s degree with high honors in industrial engineering from Georgia Institute of Technology.